Mini-Project2024/Exam-Duty-scheduler/README.md

    `Username` = myadmin

    `Password` = admin123
-10. The admin must assign the faculty username, email and password in the admin page
+10. The admin must assign the faculty username, designation, dept and password in the admin page
 11. After the admin has created the faculty-user they may login to faculty page
 12. Roles of admin:
     + Create the faculty account